safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 ![](./Images/Img6.222.Ex2.GeodatabaseWrittenToResources.png)

-You may wish to download the newly created dataset to inspect it and make sure the output is correct.
+You may wish to download the newly created dataset to inspect it and make sure the output is correct; i.e., that each address now has a division attribute.

 <br>**13) Create Workspace**